Baron-von-Riedesel/Jemm/Readme.txt

    then issueing IOCTL cmds, differs.
  - Jemm doesn't support the so-called GEMMIS API.
  - Jemm doesn't support the IO port trapping API of MS Emm386.

- Jemm supports UMBs (Upper Memory Blocks) accessed via the XMS API, but the management is different: unlike MS Emm386, there's no chain of UMBs, linked with a 16-byte header ( somewhat similar to DOS MCBs ).
+ - Jemm supports UMBs (Upper Memory Blocks) accessed via the XMS API, but the management is different: unlike MS Emm386, there's no chain of UMBs, linked with a 16-byte header ( somewhat similar to DOS MCBs ).
 Instead, the UMB addresses and sizes are stored in a table in extended memory, not accessible by external programs.
 The table can hold up to 8 blocks.

- MS Emm386 tries to map physical memory in its linear address space, in such a way that linear and physical addresses are identical.
+ - MS Emm386 tries to map physical memory in its linear address space, in such a way that linear and physical addresses are identical.
 This isn't done by Jemm, because it may consume quite a lot of physical memory for paging tables - at least if 4KB pages are used, as it is the case with MS Emm386.
+ - Both Jemm and MS Emm386 supply the NOVCPI commandline option.
+However, the effects differ: with Jemm, VCPI function DE01h will be deactivated by this option, thus refusing to start any VCPI client.
+In contrast, MS Emm386's NOVCPI makes the monitor still offer the full API, but no VCPI memory can be allocated.

  6. Errors and Warnings